MichaelJG95/web-module-challenge-scope-and-closure/README.md

 ```

 2. Research the differences between functional programming and object oriented programming.
 Then, describe the pros and cons of functional programming vs object-oriented programming.
 This is a common interview question and great practice!

+- object-oriented programming is intended to model real world objects and behaviors, this can make object oriented code more readable but can also due can be more prone to unexpexted problems. functional programming can be better for avoiding possible unpredictable behaviors of OOP but it also can be much less intuitively readable.

 ## Resources